jrwalk16/Java-Project-2/README.md

 # Java-Project-2

 ### Project Description
 Create a management system for comic book inventory using Spring Boot REST API.
+The system provides functionality to create superhero entries as well and link them to series they appeared in as well as supporting characters.

 ### Endpoints